ipa-cmh/ros2_canopen/canopen/sphinx/01_general/overview.rst

   the profiles functionalities via ROS2 services and messages.
 The implementation is copied from ros_canopen/canopen_402 and this package is licensed accordingly under GNU Lesser General Public License v3.0!

+* **canopen_utils**:

+  Contains utilities to simplifiy testing and interaction with CANopen devices.

+* **canopen_mock_slave**:

+  Contains CANopen slaves that for testing purposes.
+Currently, this includes a slave for testing simple CANopen interaction and a slave that implements CIA402 profile partially.

+* **canopen_tests**:

+  This package contains launch_tests for testing ros2_canopen against mock slaves.